Graph Studio runs on both Snowflake and AWS data planes. For a conceptual overview, see Graph Studio.

 - A dataset with Rosetta Stone attribute mappings for a unique identifier and at least one identity attribute (e.g., normalized email, phone number)

-- A Snowflake data plane
+- A Snowflake or AWS data plane

 Example dataset